romgrk/barbar.nvim/README.md

 " if set to 'both', will show buffer index and icons in the tabline let bufferline.icons = v:true

+" If set, the icon color will follow its corresponding buffer highlight group " (see Highlighting below).
+Otherwise, it will take its default value as defined " by kyazdani42/nvim-web-devicons. let bufferline.icon_custom_colors = v:false

 " Configure icons on the bufferline. let bufferline.icon_separator_active = '▎'
 let bufferline.icon_separator_inactive = '▎'